Better Late, Than…

 05/15/2023

 My buddy Jim White is an avid and accomplished turkey hunter.
 You get that good at something by doing it a lot - Jim hunts turkeys a lot!
-He had already reached the season limit for toms and contacted me as a volunteer caller - I still had a tag in my wallet.
+He had already reached the season limit for toms and contacted me to see if I still had a tag in my wallet - which I did.
+Jim graciously volunteered his services as a turkey-tom-caller.
+(Looking back, I’ll bet he would have paid me for the privilege.)
 The day was set and had finally arrived.

 Jim has an amazing outdoor resume that humbles me by any comparison.
-He was a fish and game regional supervisor here in Idaho and, more importantly this day, was the manager of the area we would be hunting in.
+Jim grew up calling clever hardwoods toms back east before any existed here in Idaho.
+In Idaho, he was a fish and game regional supervisor and, more importantly this day, was once the manager of the area we would be hunting in.

 The one thing I have over him is a fair sense of hearing.
-Jim is deaf in one ear and can't hear out of the other!
-All kidding aside, that statement falls just short of exaggeration.
+Jim is deaf in one ear and can't hear out of the other.
+That statement falls just short of exaggeration.
 As we collected our gear from the truck, there came a single gobble off in the distance.
 Jim did not react.

 “Hey, I just heard a gobble,” I reported.
-"Really, which direction?" was Jim’s reply.
+“What?” replied Jim.
+I repeated my previous declaration slower; using the exaggerated clarity typically used in these situations.
+Showing a bit of surprise, Jim requested, "Really, which direction?"
 I responded with an arm gesture pointing in the general direction while offering, "Somewhere over there, but it's a long way off”.
 "Good, that's the direction we're headed!"
 Jim finished in a rather satisfied tone.

 To be quite honest, the turkey noise came as a complete surprise to me.
 I would have guessed there weren’t any toms left in the area, let alone one brave - or foolish - enough to open its beak beyond a whisper.
 The region known as Craig Mountain, or Waha, as it is sometimes referred, is filled with public lands being "loved to death" by a steadily increasing number of people.